William Mouw betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+William Mouw of the United States plays his shot from the sixth tee during the final round of The RSM Classic 2025 at Sea Island Resort on November 23, 2025 in St Simons Island, Georgia.
+(Mike Mulholland/Getty Images)

-William Mouw missed the cut at even-par in his most recent appearance at this tournament.
+William Mouw missed the cut at even par in his most recent appearance at this tournament.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on making the weekend this time around in the 2026 Sony Open in Hawaii.
+15-18 with hopes of making the weekend this time around in the 2026 Sony Open in Hawaii.

 Mouw's recent history at the Sony Open in Hawaii